 (B) The training for designated personnel must be based on requirements set out in guidelines that are approved by the Oregon Department of Education and include a discussion of applicable district policies, procedures and materials;

 (C) The first training for a designated personnel and every third training thereafter must be provided in-person.
 During the intervening years, designated personnel may complete an online training that has been approved by the Oregon Department of Education so long as a trainer is available within a reasonable time following the training to answer questions and provide clarification.
+For the 2020-2021 school year, to qualify as “in-person” a distance training format may only be considered when these measures can be met:

+Emergency medication training that does require skill demonstrations must follow OHA rules and updated guidance.

+Trainers must be licensed and working within their scope for practice.
+It is recommended that trainers who have never conducted medication administration training before reach out to experienced trainers to co-facilitate.

+Content is provided at a distance via synchronous, interactive online sessions with the trainer and learners visible on screen.
+It is recommended to limit the number of learners so that sessions can be as interactive as possible.

 (c) Permit designated personnel to administer prescription medication where: